-ServiceNow partners with NVIDIA to accelerate enterprise adoption of Agentic AI - CRN - India
+ServiceNow partners with Nvidia to accelerate enterprise adoption of Agentic AI - CRN - India

-ServiceNow announced a major expansion to its strategic partnership with NVIDIA to accelerate enterprise adoption of Agentic AI.
-The companies will use NVIDIA NIM Agent Blueprints to co‑develop native AI Agents within the ServiceNow platform, creating use cases fuelled by business knowledge that customers simply choose to turn on.
+ServiceNow, the AI platform for business transformation announced a major expansion to its strategic partnership with NVIDIA to accelerate enterprise adoption of Agentic AI.
+The companies will use NVIDIA NIM Agent Blueprints to co‑develop native AI Agents within the ServiceNow platform, creating use cases fueled by business knowledge that customers simply choose to turn on.

 NVIDIA will collaborate with ServiceNow to map out multiple AI agent use cases.
 With six years of joint innovation on AI models, along with several previously announced strategic collaborations, ServiceNow and NVIDIA are reshaping how businesses integrate AI into their operations.